shampine/dotfiles/README.md

 ##license

-All submodules and /inc/ files are sourced to their respective author and fall under that appropriate license.
+All submodules, `/inc/`, and `/libs/` files are sourced to their respective author and fall under that appropriate license.
 All else MIT.